1. I'm a SOM freshman and want to take ECON 160 and 162 (Micro/Macro). What do you think, and which one should I take first?

 12. Can I take some of my junior level courses early so I can study abroad during my junior year?

 The faculty members feel strongly that you should take the appropriate liberal arts courses in preparation for the upper-level management courses, so they do not permit these junior-level courses to be taken early.
 If you wish to study abroad, it is best to do so during the sophomore year.
 For more information, see the Study Abroad section of this site.

 13. I want to take a course at home over the summer.
 Do I need permission first?

 SOM students must always get prior permission to take courses at another college or university.
-Complete the Petition to Take Courses at Another Institution (PDF link) and submit the form to SOM Advising for approval.
+Complete the Petition to Take Courses at Another Institution and submit the form to SOM Advising for approval.
 After completing the approved course, have an official transcript sent to the advisor to complete the credit transfer process.